fleetdm/fleet/handbook/engineering/README.md

 When a new bug is created using the [bug report form](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=bug%2C%3Areproduce&template=bug-report.md&title=), it is in the "inbox" state.
 At this state, the [bug review DRI](#rituals) (QA) is responsible for going through the inbox and asking for more reproduction details from the reporter, asking the product team for more guidance, or acknowledging the bugs.

-> Some bugs may also be the domain of the digital-experience team.
-If QA believes this is the case, then QA should put the bug onto the g-digital-experience board and assign it to the g-digital-experience DRI.
-The digital experience team has their own bug process, which is not governed by this process.
+> Some bugs may be the domain of the Digital Experience team.
+If QA believes this is the case, then QA should put the bug onto the g-marketing board, put it into the current release, and assign it to the DRI of the Digital Experience team.
+The Digital Experience team has their own bug process, which is not governed by this process.

 #### Weekly bug review
 QA has weekly check-in with product to go over the inbox items.
 QA is responsible for proposing “not a bug”, closing due to lack of response (with a nice message), or raising other relevant questions.
 All requires product agreement